-- learning journeys built from observations using an online assessment resource (2simple).
-These will include, photos, descriptions and next steps. - Writing, Maths and Independent books.
+- learning journeys built from mostly independent activities. - Writing, Maths and Independent books.

 The children are regularly assessed and tracked throughout the year against the EYFS age related expectations in order to monitor each child's progress and to recognise and plan for any gaps in their learning.
 The children are also assessed at the end of the year against the EYFS Early Learning Goals.